martgil/webext-docs/menus.rst

 .. api-section-annotation-hack::

 Show the matching menu items from this extension instead of the default menu.
-This should be called during a `contextmenu <https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event>`__ event handler, and only applies to the menu that opens after this event.
+This should be called during a <a href='https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event'>contextmenu</a> event handler, and only applies to the menu that opens after this event.

 .. api-header::
    :label: Parameters